Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Ethernet_Brick.rst

 has to be deactivated to access it.

-On Samsung phones the preinstalled browser "Samsung Internet" seems to have problems with websockets.
+On Samsung phones the preinstalled browser "Samsung Internet" seems to have problems with WebSockets.
 The web interface might not work as expected.
 Please try another browser, e.g. Firefox or Chrome.

 LAN Configuration